 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.

 If the header float is set too light, it can prevent the calibration of the AHHC.
 You may need to set the float heavier for the calibration procedure so header does not separate from the float module.